Crown Point Press History

 Art historian Susan Tallman in her 1996 book, The Contemporary Print, describes Crown Point as "the most instrumental American printshop in the revival of etching as a medium of serious art."
 From 1982 through 1994 Crown Point added Asian woodcut techniques to its etching program, taking artists to Japan, and later China, to work with craftsmen in those countries.

 Crown Point Press celebrated its 25th birthday with an exhibition at New York's Museum of Modern Art, and archives of its work are owned by the Fine Arts Museums of San Francisco and the National Gallery in Washington, DC.
 An exhibition jointly sponsored by the Fine Arts Museums of San Francisco and the National Gallery was held in 1997, Crown Point's 35th year.

 In 2012, Crown Point Press celebrated its 50th anniversary, and Kathan Brown published her memoir, Know That You Are Lucky the same year.
-The exhibition Yes, No, Maybe: Artists Working at Crown Point Press, at the National Gallery of Art, featured 125 workings proofs and final prints by 25 artists who worked at Crown Point Press from 1972 through 2010; the show ran through early January 2014, and will travel to the McNay Art Museum, San Antonio, Texas in 2015.
+The exhibition Yes, No, Maybe: Artists Working at Crown Point Press, at the National Gallery of Art, featured 125 workings proofs and final prints by 25 artists who worked at Crown Point Press from 1972 through 2010.
 Accompanying the exhibition is a catalog, with an essay by curators Judith Brodie and Adam Greenhalgh.

 Since 1986 Crown Point Press has been located in San Francisco, where it has a gallery open to the public and two large etching studios.
 With a staff of ten, the press currently publishes etchings by five or six invited artists a year.
 It also holds summer workshops open to all artists.